What is in this leaflet

 What METROL is used for

-Your doctor may have prescribed the medicine for another reason.
-Ask your doctor if you have any questions about why it has been prescribed for you.
+Ask your doctor if you have any questions about why METROL has been prescribed for you.
+Your doctor may have prescribed this medicine for another reason.

 Before you take it